chocomint-727/project-microship/user_analysis.md

 ## Assumption 1: Users are able to input titles correctly when using the score retrieval feature.

 ### Critique
 The app assumes users will always know and input the exact titles of anime correctly, excluding users who do not remember the exact names of an anime.
+The app also assumes that users understand anime genres and are able to input them correctly for filtering purposes, which will make users who are new to anime or unfamiliar with specific genres excluded from using the app efficiently.
+Furthermore, the app assumes that all users are familiar with English, which excludes non-English speakers or users who are more comfortable in other languages, especially Japanese, the language of the media we are trying to make more accessible to users.

 ### Imagine
 Users who don't remember the exact title of an anime or who misspell the title would not be able to retrieve the corresponding score and would not be able to get any use out of the software.